jodt/PoseidonCapitalSolutions/README.md

 ### Database (Two methods):

-* You must install mysql and set your username and password.
+* :warning: You must install mysql and set your username and password. :warning:

 ### First method :
 * Open a terminal and use the command :